assansanogo/Opteeq/README.md

 ## 1.4 Manual labelling

-Json files are imported in VGG Image Annotator.
+JSON files are imported in VGG Image Annotator.
 The only remaining part is to assign the Date, Place and Total Amount classes to the relevant boxes.
 This is perfomed manually by team members.
 Final annotations are exported as csv files and uploaded into **AWS Bucket 3**.
 A Lambda function runs on an S3 trigger based on a put event to update the database for all the pictures found in the annotation file.